 In terms of value, pearls are always valued higher than the mother of pearls due to their rarity.

 In terms of thickness, pearls are thick gems but the mother of pearls is thin.

 In terms of usage in jewelry, pearls are typically drilled and threaded; they are not set unlike the mother of pearl.
 Certainly, pearl jewelry has gained a higher level of elegance and luxury than the mother of pearl jewelry.
 Pearl jewelry is strung by adding several matching gemstones.

 It is true that both these materials are used interchangeably but each one is pretty different from the other.
 Also known as a marine mollusk, Maori paua, or ormer shell, abalone is a kind of aquatic snail.
 It is known for its stunning shell.

 The colors of these shells are strong, vivid, and extremely iridescent.
 These shells have a spiral arrangement containing several respiratory pores close to the external edge.

-Abalone is one of the sources of mother of pearl, as it is a type of mollusk secreting nacre.
+Abalone is one of the sources of the mother of pearl, as it is a type of mollusk secreting nacre.
 So, in this sense, it is just like the oyster.
 However, it is rare to spot it, due to which it is highly valuable.

 The best combination to use with Mother of Pearl

-Sourced from pearl oysters and abalone mollusks, mother of pearl is lustrous, durable, and versatile.
+Sourced from pearl oysters and abalone mollusks, the mother of pearl is lustrous, durable, and versatile.
 It is available in different colors, although white and pink shades are more common.
 The gem is extensively used as an inlay not only in jewelry pieces but also in furniture, watches, and musical instruments.
 Jewelry pieces will usually have a big chunk of set mother of pearl.
 The gemstone is recognized as a stress reliever, as it tends to calm and soothe negative emotions.